Germs, Germs, Germs!

 Ask your child’s medical doctor or dentist about fluoride supplements if you think your child may need them.

 Almost all water has some fluoride in it naturally, but usually the levels are too low.
 Many communities adjust the fluoride levels of their water to prevent tooth decay.
-If you have public water, click here to find out if your water is fluoridated: Connecticut, Maine, Massachusetts, Rhode Island.
+If you have public water, click here to find out if your water is fluoridated: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont.

 At your next visit, be sure to ask your child’s medical doctor or dentist about fluoride.